This article covers the three ways Amazon recruits for Software Development Engineer:

 3. Rotate 90 deg given matrix and find k nearest points using k limited space.
 (Sourced from Glassdoor)

-The off-campus recruiting process can one of two ways:
+Amazon’s off-campus recruitment process happens in one of two ways:

 After the application is processed, a telephonic screening process takes place.
 The phone interview tests your technical skills.